 Static quads standing

 As above but performed in the standing position.
-This exercise is performed from phase 3 onwards of the post surgery rehabilitation program.
+This exercise is performed from phase 3 onwards of the post-surgery rehabilitation program.
 These exercises should be performed on a daily basis.

 Static hamstring holds

 The athlete lies on their front in the prone position.
-The partner or therapist provides resistance as the athlete contracts the hamstring muscles, holds for 3 or 4 seconds then relaxes.
+The partner or therapist provides resistance as the athlete contracts the hamstring muscles, hold for 3 or 4 seconds then relaxes.
 The angle of knee flexion is changed and the exercise repeated.
 Once a range of angles have been worked the whole process is repeated with the foot first turned first inwards then outwards.
 This exercise targets the inner and outer hamstring muscles at varying angles of flexion or knee bend.

 This exercise will strengthen the calf muscles which consist of the gastrocnemius and soleus muscles.
 Rise up and down on the toes in a smooth movement.
 You should be able to progress quite quickly with this one but aim for 3 sets of 10 and build up steadily, a few each day.